The persistent_map strategy

 Tokens.

-VerusSync creates a fresh token type, tok
+VerusSync creates a fresh token type, tok,

-is the name of the VerusSync system and field
+named State::field where State is the name of the VerusSync system and field is the name of the field.

-The token type tok
+The token type tok implements the

-KeyValueToken<V>
+KeyValueToken<V> trait.

 For dealing with collections of tokens, VerusSync uses

-.
-It also creates a type alias for this type by appending _map
+MapToken<K, V, tok>.
+It also creates a type alias for this type by appending _map to the field name, e.g., State::field_map.

 Relationship between global field value and the token.

-Every token represents a single key-value pair (given by the .key()
+Every token represents a single key-value pair (given by the .key() and .value()

-functions on the KeyValueToken<V>
+functions on the KeyValueToken<V> trait).

 The value of the field on the global state is the map given by the collection of key-value pairs.

-, there can be any number of such tokens for any given key.
+Since the tokens are Copy, there can be any number of such tokens for any given key.

 Of course, all such tokens for the same key will agree on the value as well.
 Once a key is set to a given value, this cannot be changed or removed.